HarukiCZ/czech-craft.eu-Discord-Bot/README.md

 ```
 ----
 # How to use
-Using this bot you can simply vote for your server using `cc!vote nickname` command.
+You can simply vote for your server using `cc!vote nickname` command.

 ----
 ### Used packages